jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 First is to use IPv6 where you don't need NAT at all.
 With IPv6, your Nextcloud instance has a public IPv6 and there is no NAT needed (still need to open firewall ports though).
 Unlike IPv4, external and internal IP are the same for IPv6.
 The second method is to override your local DNS server.
 Tell your DNS server, that instead of answering cloud.yourdomain.com with 85.29.10.1 it should answer it with 192.168.1.10.
 This is done by unbound overrides.
 Most home routers don't offer unbound, so you may need to look into setting up a pi-hole DNS server.

-## HTTP Strict Transport Security (HSTS)
-This guide assumes that you have preloaded HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
-If you don't wan't to use this, you need a small change later on.
-To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/

 ## Getting ready
 ```bash
 sudo apt update && sudo apt upgrade -y